PhillyNJ/dfUTFT/README.md

 # dfUTFT
-This document provides information on the dfUTFTFork library.
 The dfUTFTFork is a fork of the UTFT Library by Henning Karlsen.
 The original UTFT library is well written and works with a number of TFT drivers.
 The UFTF library has a number of limitations when creating fonts.
 For example, with the original UTFT library, all fonts MUST have a character width that is dividable by 8 (i.e. 8, 16, and 24 etc...).
 You have 2 choices to create fonts; 1, by hand or 2 with the online Font Maker, which converts an image into a font array.
 Both, are not easy to do and are time consuming.

-So I set out to modify the UTFT library with work with The Dot Factory.
+So I set out to modify the UTFT library to with work with The Dot Factory.
 “The Dot Factory is a small, GPL, open source tool intended to generate the required C language information to store many fonts and images, as efficiently as possible, on a microcontroller”.
 Basicly, if you have the font installed on your window PC, you can create a Font to use with the UFTF library.

 Important Notes

 *  The dfTFTFork library can co-exist with existing UTFT fonts.
 You just call different functions.